ltrm-alex/test-docs/743e23648bb8b4e213ce3d512ff3a89657ca7a52/flashing.md

 1. Click `Open "Mux Controller"`.

-  ?> If you recently opened the "Mux Controller" project, you can simply click `Open` for the "Projects\Mux Controller" entry under the `Actions` column of the `Recent Projects` section at the bottom of the `PIO Home` page.
+  ?> If you recently opened the "Mux Controller" project, you can simply click `Open` under the `Actions` column for the "Projects\Mux Controller" entry of the `Recent Projects` section at the bottom of the `PIO Home` page.

 1. Click the `main.cpp` source file under the `src` subfolder to open it in the editor.

 1. Edit line 28 to assign a unique hostname to the device being flashed (for example, `#define HOSTNAME "mux3"`).
 At the time of writing, "mux1" and "mux2" are already in use.

-1. _(Optional)_ Click `Default (Mux Controller)` in the **Status Bar** at the bottom of the VS Code window to switch to a different PlatformIO Project Environment and explicitly specify a platform to target (M5STAMP-C3 or Arduino MEGA 2560).
+1. (Optional) Click `Default (Mux Controller)` in the **Status Bar** at the bottom of the VS Code window to switch to a different PlatformIO Project Environment and explicitly specify a platform to target (M5STAMP-C3 or Arduino MEGA 2560).
 The Mux Controller project is configured to target the M5STAMP-C3 by default.

 1. Connect the target MCU to the computer via USB.